lisitskyaa/ComfyUI_UltimateSDUpscaleGuider_H3/README.md

 ## Fork Changes

-1. **MiniMax H3 model support**: original UDSU nodes do not support MiniMax H3 model and produces errors when you try to connect it.
+1. **MiniMax H3 model support**: original USDU nodes do not support MiniMax H3 model and produces errors when you try to connect it.
 This is a **vibe-coded** fork to bring H3 model support and use its potential for upscaling.